 Indeed, there were these sobering moments.
-Once while speaking to a young Ocean Physicist PHD I was brought to tears as he went into detail about his studies of heat (carbon) absorption into the ocean, and one specific situation of chain reaction of polar icecaps melting.
-It’s easy to get lost in feelings of hopelessness and dispair about the losses we are experiencing with climate change.
+Once while speaking to a young Ocean Physicist PhD I was brought to tears as he went into detail about his studies of heat (carbon) absorption into the ocean, and one specific situation of a chain reaction of polar icecaps melting.
+It’s easy to get lost in feelings of hopelessness and despair about the losses we are experiencing with climate change.
 But I can tell you I felt serious elation at the sight of a beautiful, healthy coral reef system in Fiji.
 More colorful and complex than I have ever seen before.
 It was magnificent and inspiring and hopeful.
-At times my emotions reflected these contradicting sides of sadness/grief of human induced catastrophes, then hope/humility to experience such intense beauty of our natural world.
+At times my emotions reflected these contradicting sides of sadness/grief of human-induced catastrophes, then hope/humility to experience such intense beauty of our natural world.
 My artwork will no doubt be influenced by this experience for years to come.

 I asked the scientist mentioned above what he felt was the most important thing for us to do in this age of climate crisis.
 He said something that made an impression, and something we all know….“there is no one magic bullet, but we need a spiritual and cultural shift," an important place to start is with a better connection to our food sources; specifically shopping at farmers markets.
-This ultimately has a multi-beneficial effect on our community, economy and healthier for ourselves.
+This ultimately has a multi-beneficial effect on our community, economy, and healthier for ourselves.
 I was really happy to hear this, as it hits the nail on the head for our work on The Culinary Edge TV.
-Promoting locavore lifestyles, avoiding meats from industrial feed lots, and shifting away from plastics; our program aims to share authentic food adventures and always highlights local, sustainable options.
-That conversation was a big takeaway for me, and he also said one last thing, “Plant trees.”
+Promoting locavore lifestyles, avoiding meats from industrial feedlots, and shifting away from plastics; our program aims to share authentic food adventures and always highlights local, sustainable options.
+That conversation was a big takeaway for me, and he also said one last thing, “plant trees.”

 During the two weeks on the R/V Falkor, I completed about 14 works and discovered a few new techniques I’m looking forward to exploring further.
 I completed three major projects onboard: